-We are moving to a house in the country, but before we move in, some renovations are in order.
-The floor in the kitchen area is very scuffed up, and the plan was to get a flooring company to refinish it.
+We were moving to a house in the country, but before we move in, some renovations were in order.
+The floor in the kitchen area was very scuffed up, and the plan was to get a flooring company to refinish it.
 But before that, I figured I'd experiment with it a bit.

 I sanded a patch (at right) with my belt sander, then applied some varnish.
 That spot looked decent, so I figured it shouldn't be that hard to do the whole floor and I should experiment some more.

 But it was slow going with the belt sander.

 I normally prefer scraping over sanding, and I figured a scraper might be faster.